Rishu5kumar/Azure-Documentation/Day_16.md

 ### Key Characteristics:

   - **Latency Reduction**: Reduces the number of hops, lowering latency.
   - **POP/Edge Locations**: Store cached content, reducing load on the origin server.
+  - **CloudFront** is it's AWS equivalent.

 ### Use Cases:

   - **Payment Gateways**: Improve response times for financial transactions.
   - **Gaming Industries**: Enhance performance and user experience.
   - **Web Applications**: Improve load times for static content like images and videos.

 ### Indirect Benefits:

   - **Load Reduction**: Reduces the load on the origin server.
   - **Increased Security**: Enhances security by distributing content.
   - **Higher Uptime**: Improves the overall uptime of the service.

 ### Example Scenario